princepoirier/capstone-weather/module-c.md

    </picture>
    ```

+**Step 15: Write a rule for current element**<br />
-1. Outside of the `@media` query, write a rule for the `.current` element that's wrapping around the weather condition image, to control its width and center it when slimmer than its parent:
+Outside of the `@media` query, write a rule for the `.current` element that's wrapping around the weather condition image, to control its width and center it when slimmer than its parent:
    ```css
    .current {
       max-width: 20rem;